8ta4/blog/drafts/Is there a sentence text object that doesn't stop at blank lines?.md

 Also, the sentence detection needs to be smarter:

-- It shouldn't get confused by numeric list markers like `1. ` or `2. `.
+- It shouldn't get confused by numbered list markers like `1. ` or `2. `.

 - It should know that common abbreviations like `Mr.`, `Dr.`, `Mrs.`, and `Ms.` aren't the end of a sentence.